ilor1/HapticsEditor/README.md

 **Features:**
 - Allows live editing of haptics (uses Buttplug.io plugin to connect to bluetooth toys)
 - Multiple toys connected simultaneously
+- Separate waveforms for Left and Right channels (great for ASMR audios)
 - Linear-mode: default point creation.
 - Step-mode: creates a "step", by adding an extra point with the previous intensity value.
 - Patterns and Custom patterns